• Home

 • Preheat oven to 350 degrees.
 Grease pan.

-• Pour into a 8 x 8 greased baking pan.
+• Pour the batter into a square greased baking pan.

 More Thanksgiving Recipes